Quick Answer

 Informal updates are not enough in a cross-border delivery model.
 Put the operating controls in the contract text:

 For time-zone handoffs, require an end-of-day written update for open critical items.
-It should cover current status, last action, next owner, blocker, and the next expected update by [Add current threshold after verification].
+It should cover current status, last action, next owner, blocker, and the next expected update window pending official verification.

 If your engagement touches a regulated Indian financial entity, these controls can matter even more.
 RBI's 2023 outsourcing direction includes monitoring, control, and cross-border outsourcing chapters, and some NBFC agreements must align at renewal or by April 10, 2026, whichever is earlier.
 Treat that as a sector-specific compliance signal, not a universal rule for all private deals.